godotengine/godot-docs/tutorials/3d/spatial_material.rst

 As these calculations are costly, performance can be brought down considerably in some corner cases such as drawing several layers of transparency (common in particle systems).
 Switching to per vertex lighting may help these cases.

-Additionally, on very low end devices such as mobile, switching to vertex lighting can considerably increase rendering performance.
+Additionally, on low end or mobile devices, switching to vertex lighting can considerably increase rendering performance.

 .. image:: img/spatial_material2.png